Switzerland in the International Monetary Fund (IMF)

 Media

-Switzerland at 2024 IMF and World Bank Spring Meetings and G20 Finance Ministers Meeting in Washington
+Switzerland at 2025 IMF and World Bank Group Spring Meetings and G20 Finance Ministers Meeting in Washington

-Federal Councillors Karin Keller-Sutter and Guy Parmelin, together with Swiss National Bank Chairman Thomas Jordan, will attend the Spring Meetings of the International Monetary Fund (IMF) and the World Bank in Washington from 17 to 19 April 2024.
-A meeting of G20 finance ministers and central bank governors, as well as a ministerial meeting of the Financial Action Task Force (FATF), will also take place as part of this gathering.
-In addition, the two Federal Councillors will take this opportunity to hold bilateral meetings.
+President Karin Keller-Sutter and Federal Councillor Guy Parmelin will attend the Spring Meetings of the International Monetary Fund (IMF) and the World Bank Group in Washington from 23 to 25 April 2025.
+A meeting of G20 finance ministers and central bank governors will also take place during the Spring Meetings.
+The Swiss delegation, which also includes representatives of the Swiss National Bank, will additionally use the event for bilateral talks.